Alluxio/alluxio/docs/en/dora/Deploy-Alluxio-Kubernetes.md

 Configure [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) for:

 1. (Optional) Embedded journal.
-HostPath is also supported for worker storage.
+HostPath is also supported for embedded journal.
 2. (Optional) Worker page store.
 HostPath is also supported for worker storage.
 3. (Optional) Worker metastore.
 Only required if you use RocksDB for storing metadata on workers.